China to bring 4 ships to Hawaii naval exercises

-HONOLULU — China will bring four ships to Hawaii this summer as its vessels participate in the world’s largest naval exercises for the first time.
+HONOLULU — China plans to bring four ships to Hawaii this summer as its vessels participate in the world’s largest naval exercises for the first time.

-A U.S. Third Fleet spokeswoman said Tuesday China is expected to bring the Peace Ark, a navy hospital ship, as well as an oiler, a frigate and a destroyer.
+China is expected to bring the Peace Ark, a navy hospital ship, as well as an oiler, a frigate and a destroyer, said Lt.
+Lenaya Rotklein, a spokeswoman for the U.S. Third Fleet, which is organizing the Rim of the Pacific exercises.

-Lt.
-Lenaya Rotklein says the exercises will begin on June 22 and last through Aug.
+The drills are scheduled to begin on June 26 and last through Aug.
 1.

 Twenty-three countries are expected to participate this year, including Canada, India, Japan and South Korea.

-China sent military observers to watch the drills in 1998 but has never sent ships before.
+China sent military observers to watch the drills in 1998, but it has never sent ships before.